 For instance, visitors to the museum experience—called “Our Story at the Powerhouse"—can enter a “scent booth” to reconnect with the feelings stirred by J&J’s iconic baby shampoo scent; open the drawers of a turn-of-the-century pharmacy cabinet to learn what a trip to the pharmacy was like back then; or just marvel at a floor-to-ceiling display of 97 years of Band-Aid brand packaging.

-J&J worked with professional museum design and planning firm Gallagher and Associates to create the corporate museum, which is initially open to just employees and campus visitors.
+J&J worked with professional museum design and planning firm Gallagher and Associates and architects JacobsWyper to create the corporate museum, which is initially open to just employees and campus visitors.
 However, the company plans to expand access to community and educational groups as soon as this fall, Alex Holland, Johnson & Johnson’s regional enterprise strategy and communication leader, said in an interview.

 “About four years ago, there was a momentum to tap this untapped potential of, 'what can our heritage and legacy do for our reputation?
 How does it help not only our employees know our organization better, but also our external audiences know our organization better?'”
 Holland said. “… This project was the initiative to pull it all together to show not only the global reach of our organization, but also the reach across all elements of healthcare from consumer to lifesaving drugs.”